Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ![](images/CopyButton-ShareDialog.png)

 #### Work performed:
-* Focused on the interactive button-like elemenst that were mentioned in the Issue on Phabricator.
+* Focused on the interactive button-like elements that were mentioned in the issue on Phabricator.
-* Interactive button elements that were not `<button>s` were converted to `<button>s`.
+* Interactive button elements that were not `<button>`s were converted to `<button>`s.
 * Elements that were button-like in appearance but functioned as a link were not converted.
 * The `<div>` in `permission.js` was converted to a `<button>`.
 * The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the UI for users without accessibility needs.